DigitaleDeltaOrg/dd-api-v3/README.md

 - [OAS definition](#oas-definition)
 - [Semantic definition](#semantic-definition)

+Sample code in C# for the Proof of Concept is maintained [here](https://github.com/DigitaleDeltaOrg/dd-api-v3-CSharp).

 ## Definitions

 All the definition specifications have a semantic version system according to [semver.org](https://semver.org/).